sbtran997/CSPRSUM2025/README.md

 5. Follow the steps provided in the VM Manual from the Seed Lab website or through this link:

    a. https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md

+   b.
+Make sure to enable Copy and Paste

 # Setup Instructions
 1. Prepare SEED Lab Environment